-As well as able central diocesan support and legal staff, there is a (60%) Director of Ordinands (DDO) for Buckingham Archdeaconry, a Parish Development Adviser, a full time Area Dean for Rural Mission and Development, a full time discipleship enabler (youth and childrens ministry) and an Area Safeguarding Adviser.
+As well as able central diocesan support and legal staff, there is a (60%) Director of Ordinands (DDO) for Buckingham Archdeaconry, a Parish Development Adviser, a full time Area Dean for Rural Mission and Development, a full time discipleship enabler (youth and children's ministry) and an Area Safeguarding Adviser.
 The team also works closely with the Diocesan Schools Advisers amongst the 75 Church schools in the archdeaconry.
-We have three Commissaries who undertake some archdiaconal tasks on behalf of the Archdeacon of Buckingham.
+We have three Commissaries archdiaconal tasks behalf who undertake some on Archdeacon of Buckingham.
 Additionally, the Area Team is ably supported by three administrators (2.4FTE) and a Bishop's Adviser for Women's Ministry.